ucll-scripting/exercises/03-regex/02-capturing/01-parse-time/explanations.md

 ```

 This tells the regex engine to store the parts of `string` that match those
 patterns.
-Now, how to we access this data?
+Now, how do we access this data?

 `fullmatch` (as well as `match` and `search`) don't return an boolean value.
 If the string does not match the pattern, they return `None`, which is a falsey value,